kazazor/jxcore-nodejs-socketio-c-plus-plus/README.md

 There is a script written in the Xcode Project -> Target -> Build Phases.
 Currently the "Run script only when installing" is checked.
 To run the script un-check it.
 Build the target.
 It will fail, the problem here is that there is an [Apple bug opened](https://forums.developer.apple.com/thread/4572) on the latest Xcode, problem with gcc (Missing lgcc_s.10.5.dylib), their workaround doesn't work either.
+_Need to make the script run with the latest Xcode compiler (llvm)._

 ##### Other way, from the terminal:
 Check the "Run script only when installing", so that the script won't run.